dicarlolab/mkturk/public/readme.md

 DevicePixelRatio: In a typical retina display, there can be a devicePixelRatio of 2 so that each 1x1 logical pixel is rendered using 2x2 logical pixels.
 This upsampling requires interpolation and can lead to blurring over your image.
 However, this can be compensated by setting the CanvasRatio = BackingStoreRatio/DevicePixelRatio

 FixationRadius: Radius of fixation image in pixels.
 This is not set by the user.
 Rather, user specifies FixationScale, and then FixationRadius stores the actual pixel-based size in the json data file.

+FixationColor: color of fixation dot if image is not used

 ImageHeightPixels: The height of the sample image in pixels.
 The image height is used as the unit for the vertical dimension.
 SampleScale, FixationScale, TestScale, or GridScale = 1 means correspond to 1 unit in terms of the sample image